sd2020spring/DepthProject-jackie-rohil/README.md

 Before calibrating or running the game, make sure that your webcam is not being used by any other application.

 ### General Calibration:
 - Run *Calibration.py*.
 Four windows should appear.
-A pygame window, an OpenCV Frame window that should display the live video capture, an OpenCV Mask window in black and white, and a Trackbar window that allows you to calibrate the mask.
+A Pygame window, an OpenCV Frame window that should display the live video capture, an OpenCV Mask window in black and white, and a Trackbar window that allows you to calibrate the mask.
-- View the taskbar, mask, and frame windows simulataneously.
+- View the taskbar, mask, and frame windows simultaneously.
 - Preferably, perform the following calibration steps in front of a uniform background and a well lit area.
 - Hold up or place a rectangle within the frame of the webcam.
 Make sure the rectangle is a distinct color from the background and anything else that may be in the frame.
 We recommend using Post-It notes for their ability to stick to any uniform movable surface, such as a piece of paper.
 - Take a look at the Trackbars window, you'll notice 6 adjustable trackbars labeled L-H, L-S, L-V, U-H, U-S, and U-V. The H,S,V corresponds to hue, saturation, and value while the L,H indicates whether the trackbar is a lower or higher limit.
 Ranges of HSV in OpenCV is slightly different than the conventional range and this will be helpful to keep in mind as you calibrate.
 Hue in OpenCV ranges from 0-180&deg; while it is conventionally from 0-360&deg;.
 Saturation and Value in Open CV range from 0-255 while conventionally they are from 0-100.
 To learn more about HSV, click [here](https://www.lifewire.com/what-is-hsv-in-design-1078068).
 To convert from RGB to HSV, click [here](https://www.rapidtables.com/convert/color/rgb-to-hsv.html).